logo

 However, there are certain items that should not be stored in the garage.
 These include:

-Move on to the next section for ideas where these items can be safely moved and stored until next season.
+Move on to the next section for ideas on where to safely move and store these items until next season.

 More Tips for Storing Christmas Decorations